 The Ontario Secondary School Diploma (OSSD) or equivalent including a minimum of six 4U or M courses.
 The six 4U or M courses must include English, Physics, and Advanced Functions.
-Applicants submitting an English language test to satisfy the requirements of the English Language Proficiency section of this Calendar may use that test to also satisfy the 4U English prerequisite requirement.
 Calculus and Vectors is strongly recommended.

 Note: a portfolio is required.
 Detailed information about the portfolio requirements can be found on the Undergraduate Admissions website at admissions.carleton.ca.